hamxiaoz/10x-developer/javascript.md

 Highlights:
 - No comments
 - All property names must be surrounded by double quotes
 - Property names must be camel-cased, ascii strings.
+They are always string.

 ---